What Is An Interval Of A Function

 Understanding Intervals of Functions in Mathematics

 In mathematics, an interval of a function refers to a set of real numbers that lie between two endpoints, which can be finite or infinite.
-Because of that, these intervals play a crucial role in defining the domain and range of functions, analyzing function behavior, and solving mathematical problems.
+These intervals play a crucial role in defining the domain and range of functions, analyzing function behavior, and solving mathematical problems.
 Understanding intervals is fundamental for anyone studying calculus, real analysis, or advanced algebra, as they provide the framework for discussing where functions are defined, continuous, differentiable, or integrable.

 Types of Intervals